Customized Approach to Thyroid Eye Disease Surgery

 How to Achieve the Best Aesthetic Functional Reconstruction Results

 Our goal is to make aesthetic and functional improvements.
-By doing a customized decompression, we very rarely need to perform lower eyelid surgery.
+When choosing to undergo a customized decompression, patients very rarely need to perform lower eyelid surgery.
 In fact, less than 5 percent of our patients need lower eyelid surgery after they had a highly customized minimally invasive orbital decompression.
 We avoid the need for lower eyelid surgery because we focus not only on moving the globe back but also on moving the globe up or down to create a normal eyelid position.

 In the examples above, you can see Dr. Douglas was able to create a very natural looking lower eyelid appearance by doing a customized decompression.